FLK 280 Short Essay

 Visit an ethnic food store.
 Buy something and prepare it as a meal.

-Attend a concert.
+Attend a concert or festival.

 Volunteer helping the poor or homeless, or at a refugee center.

 Visit a hookah bar.
 (Talk with patrons, smoke some hookah!)

 *NOTE: You are NOT restricted to this list.
 Students are strongly encouraged to come up with their own ideas for experiences that will challenge them culturally and intellectually.
 However, ideas not listed here must be approved by me in advance.